SECtim/draft-wuertele-oauth-security-topics-update/draft-ietf-oauth-security-topics-update.md

 Existing mix-up countermeasures {{Section 4.4 of !RFC9700}} can be a replacement under the following conditions:

 - the client has entirely dropped the support to implicit grant, and
-- the OAuth provider specifies an AS not by individually configured AS endpoints but instead replaced with an abstract issuer identifier representing the endpoints, and
+- the OAuth provider specifies an AS not by individually configured AS endpoints but instead by an abstract issuer identifier (as defined in {{Section 4.4.2 of RFC9700}}) representing the endpoints, and
-- the issuer identifier is used either in place of the connection context identifier or is separately returned according to {{?RFC9207}}, and
+- the issuer identifier is used either in place of the connection context identifier in the redirection URI or is separately returned according to {{?RFC9207}}, and
 - an additional runtime resolution is used to resolve the issuer to retrieve the associated AS endpoints (e.g., with the authorization server metadata {{!RFC8414}} or OpenID Discovery {{OpenID.Discovery}}).
-Clients using such resolution solely to populate an OAuth provider defined with individual AS endpoints and lack the connection context identifier defense will remain vulnerable.
+Clients using such resolution solely to pre-populate individual AS endpoint fields, without any coupling with the issuer identifier will remain vulnerable.

 ## Cross-user OAuth Session Fixation {#SessionFixation}